cp3fr/Quadrotor-Estimation/README.md

 **Hint: after implementing the magnetometer update, you may have to once again tune the parameter `QYawStd` to better balance between the long term drift and short-time noise from the magnetometer.**

 **Hint: see section 7.3.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) for a refresher on the magnetometer update.**

+#### Step 4: Solution ####

+The function `UpdateFromMag()` uses the yaw angle in world frame from magnetometer readings `magYaw` to update the estimated yaw `ekfState(6)` via an EKF update step.
+I normalized the distance between magnetometer and estimated yaw to -pi .. pi range by changing the magnetometer yaw value.
+Then, i set the derivative matrix hPrime.

+After that, i tuned the `QYawStd` parameter to 0.08 to capture about 68% of the error covariance.

+[ADD GIF]

 ### Step 5: Closed Loop + GPS Update ###